PetroFedun/blog/README.md

 ```
 ## Description

-A simple Blog where you can create, edit, delete, add to favorites posts, and view list posts.
+A simple Blog where you can create, edit, delete, and view list posts.
 On the "show" page, you can add comments to post.